bigskysoftware/hypermedia-systems-book/ch12-building-a-contacts-app-with-hyperview.typ

   {% endfor %}
 </items>
 ``` ]
-1. An HXML element that groups a set of `<item>` elements in a common parent.
+1. An HXML element that groups a set of `<item>` elements in a common ancestor.
 2. Iterate over the contacts that were passed in to the template.
 3. Render an `<item>` for each contact, showing the name, phone number, or email.